harness/developer-hub/docs/internal-developer-portal/flows/flows-input.md

 ## Built in Filters

-Template filters are functions that help you transform data, extract specific information, and perform various operations in Workflows.
+Workflow filters are functions that help you transform data, extract specific information, and perform various operations in Workflows.

 This section introduces the built-in filters provided by Backstage and offers examples of